om-veer/ziti-doc-1/docusaurus/docs/guides/OCP/Controller.md

 ---

-OCP's by default Iptables firewall is blocking all incoming access to the VM.
+OCP's by default Iptables/ufw(if ufw is enable) firewall is blocking all incoming access to the VM.
+If you not enable the ufw rule then you must have to configurethe following entry in the iptables rule.
 You will need to open ports you specified for controller and ZAC (if you plan to use ZAC).
 Here is a example of the firewall ports if you used the default ports.